 I would first highly recommend that you talk to some dietitians who are doing what you think you would like to do.
 Then ask one of them to mentor you.
 Get a job in health care during college to see if you like the work.
 Don't spend 4 years of your life educating yourself for something you find you don't like or doesn't meet your salary expectations.
-Your coursework probably follows the educational guidelines from ADA for approved dietetic programs.
+Your coursework probably follows the educational guidelines from the Academy for approved dietetic programs.
 In spite of this take outside courses in subjects that you would like to explore.
 The future definitely includes computer technology, complementary and alternative medicine - find out how it fits with health and wellness.
 Take some business and marketing courses as you will probably change careers at least 8 times during your work life.
 Read newspapers, magazines and watch TV to see what aspect of nutrition the public is interested in, then educate yourself about it because they will seek you as the nutrition expert.

 Good luck and remember to have fun with your career.